Standard Gaussian Hidden Markov Model¶

 [ True, True, True, True]]), 'Pistructure': array([ True, True, True, True])}

 We then train the HMM using the data and indices loaded above.
 Since we here do not model an interaction between two sets of timeseries but run a standard HMM instead, we set X=None.
 Y should be the timeseries in which we want to estimate states (in here called data) and indices should be the beginning and end indices of each subject (here called T_t).
-During training, the output will show the progress in model fit at each iteration.
+During training, the output will usually show the progress in model fit at each iteration.
+This can be quite long, so we have

 hmm.train(X=None, Y=data, indices=T_t)